WTPC-TV: Analog-to-digital conversion

-WTPC-TV (as WHRE) shut down its analog signal, over UHF channel 21, on February 17, 2009, and "flash-cut" its digital signal into operation to VHF channel 7.
-Because it was granted an original construction permit after the FCC finalized the DTV allotment plan on April 21, 1997.
-The station did not receive a companion channel for a digital television station, using PSIP to display WTPC-TV's virtual channel as 21 on digital television receivers.
+Because it was granted an original construction permit after the FCC finalized the DTV allotment plan on April 21, 1997, WTPC-TV (as WHRE) did not receive a companion channel for a digital television station.
+The station shut down its analog signal, over UHF channel 21, on February 17, 2009, and "flash-cut" its digital signal into operation to VHF channel 7, using virtual channel 21.